 You must apply to receive an agricultural assessment

 Landowners must file Form RP-305, Agricultural Assessment Application or Form RP-305-r, Agricultural Assessment Application Renewal with the assessor to receive an agricultural assessment for their parcels.
 Landowners must apply for an agricultural assessment, and the farmland must satisfy certain gross sales and acreage eligibility requirements.

 Land outside an agricultural district may qualify for an agricultural assessment.
 The requirements and application procedure are the same.
 However, land located outside of an established agricultural district that receives and agricultural assessment is required to remain in agricultural use for eight years (land within an agricultural district is encumbered for five years) or be subject to a payment for conversion to non-agricultural use.

 Land rented for agricultural purposes may receive an agricultural assessment.
 If the rented land satisfies the basic eligibility requirements described above, it is eligible for agricultural assessment.
 In addition, if the rented land does not satisfy the average gross sales value requirement, but does satisfy the other requirements, it may still be eligible if it is farmed, under a written rental agreement of at least five years, with the other farmland that satisfies all eligibility requirements.
 The applicant must substantiate the existence of the term of the rental agreement by providing the assessor with either a copy of the lease or Form RP-305-c, Agricultural Assessment Written Lease Affidavit for Rented Land.
 A start-up farm operation may include rented land.

 Additional Information may be found at: Agricultural assessment program – overview

 - Multiple Land Parcels

 - What happens to Farmland taken out of agricultural production?

 More Agricultural Assessment information may also be found at: Agricultural Assessment Information

-Other Exemptions – Contact the Assessment Department for Information:
+OTHER EXEMPTIONS – Contact the Assessment Office for Information: